So you’re looking to a join a gym.

-Anytime Fitness: Anytime Fitness also offers group fitness classes to its members.
-Same deal here – you should be able to get access to yoga, Zumba, spin, cardio bootcamps, and more.
+Anytime Fitness: Anytime Fitness also offers group fitness classes to its members — however you may have to pay extra to attend.
+Check your local club to be sure of their policies.
+Either way, you should be able to get access to yoga, Zumba, spin, cardio boot camps, and more.

 Check your local spot to see their schedule of offerings.

-Neither Snap nor Anytime Fitness offer a pool or spa at any of their locations.
+Neither Snap nor Anytime Fitness offers a pool or spa at any of their locations.